 New ideas and improvements continue to be made in response to requests from businesses and schools.
 The current need to inspire future engineers and boost the confidence of children and teachers with practical scence and engineering or design, and build activities is reflected in recent product developments.

-My Future My Choice has worked closely with ASDAN Education since 2010, and The Bristol Initiative Charitable Trust since 2011.
-These partnerships and activities with businesses across the UK has enabled thousands of young people to create ‘loose-ties’* to possible futures and encouraged them to take action-steps now that could help them secure a happy and successful future.
+My Future My Choice directs edcuation activity for the The Bristol Initiative Charitable Trust and the The Balmoral - Britain's Famous Pleasure Steamer These partnerships and activities with businesses across the UK has enabled thousands of young people to create ‘loose-ties’* to possible futures and encouraged them to take action-steps now that could help them secure a happy and successful future.

 *Research shows that having 'loose-ties' to more than four people and visiting cultural venues has a significant impact on employment and social mobility (M. Granovetter 1973 et al and the Deloitee Review for Education and Employers Taskforce 2010).